mat-0/TheChels.uk/_posts/2016-03-01-fourfourtwo-cult-heroes.md

  - other
 ---

+> It’s almost unheard of these days that a Chelsea player would be universally liked...

 Chelsea: Gianfranco Zola (Striker, 1996-2003) (@ChelseaStats)

 “It’s almost unheard of these days that a Chelsea player would be universally liked but his attitude and infectious smile made Zola special"